PHC puts KP govt, hospital on notice in appointment case

 -

-PHC puts KP govt, hospital on notice in appointment caseBy Akhtar AminFebruary 04, 2017Print : Peshawar
+PHC puts KP govt, hospital on notice in appointment caseBy Akhtar AminFebruary 04, 2017Print : National

 A division bench consisting of Chief Justice Yahya Afridi and Justice Ikramullah Khan directed the respondents to submit reply and explain whether or not the appointment of Dr Karim Shah as hospital director was made on merit.